rcc-uchicago/openacc-intro/README.md

 ## Goals
 * Participants will be able to identify and explain OpenACC directives
-* Participants will be able to insert OpenACC directives to a program to run it on GPU
+* Participants will be able to add OpenACC directives to a program to run it on GPU
 * Participants will be able to identify different memory allocation modes

 ## Prerequisite